boundter/nonlinear_systems/README.md

 # Nonlinear Systems

-Nonlinear Systems contains a generic interface for integrating ordinary differential equations.
+Nonlinear Systems contains a generic interface for integrating ordinary differential equations (ODEs).
 This reduces the repetitive work of integrating such systems.

+## Used tools
+- C++
+- CMake to build, install and test
+- Doxygen for documentation
+- Boost
+  - odeint for integration of the ODEs
+  - program_options for adding command line arguments
+  - test for executing the unit-tests
+- [NLopt](https://github.com/stevengj/nlopt) (may become voluntary in the future)

 ## Getting Started
-This is (for now) a header-only library, so there is no need to install anything.
+This is a header-only library, so there is no need to install anything.
+It is a wrapper around the odeint-boost package

 ### Prerequisites
 - boost (at least version 1.61, this is the oldest version it was tested with)
 - for installation: cmake (lowest tested version is 3.0)
 - for documentations: doxygen
+- NLopt (at least version 2.5)

 ### Installing (optional)